cschlaffner/PROTzilla2/README.md

 ## Quick(-and-easy)-Start-Guide
 To make it easy getting started we have written `run_protzilla.sh` for the macOS and Linux users and `run_protzilla.bat` for windows-users.
-The script takes care of installing miniconda, creating the environment and starting the Server at  `http://127.0.0.1:8000`.
+The script takes care of installing miniconda, creating the environment, installing the requirements and starting the Server at  `http://127.0.0.1:8000`.
 Everytime you want to run PROTzilla, just execute the script.

 If you are on **macOS**: You can either do that via opening `run_protzilla.sh` with the terminal (right-click on the file -> "open with" -> "terminal")